 Following the conclusion of the June 1967 War, the Israeli government sent word to Egypt and Syria seeking peace plan that was intended to jumpstart a peace process with Israel’s belligerent neighbors, Egypt and Syria.
 The messages were sent through the US, but no response was apparently received.

-The Resolution calls for unspecified Israel withdrawal from territories in return for right of all states to live in peace.
-It does not call for full withdrawal.
-It is the basis of Egyptian (1979) and Jordanian (1994) Treaties with Israel, and PLO (1993) recognition of Israel.
+Resolution 242 calls for Israeli withdrawal from unspecified captured territories in return for the right of all states to live in peace.
+It does not call for a full withdrawal.
+It is the basis for treaties with Egypt (1979) and Jordan (1994) and for PLO recognition of Israel (1993).

 The October 1973 war broke the logjam over whether diplomacy could unfold to kick off Arab-Israeli negotiations.
 Sadat used the 1973 war as an engine to harness American horsepower.
 In that he succeeded because U.S. Secretary of State Kissinger saw Sadat’s leaning to Washington not only as a chance to begin useful negotiations, but also of great significance to weaning the Egyptian president away from Moscow.

-On Golan Heights, Israel agrees to limited withdrawal; UN places forces between Syrian and Israeli armies.
-With few exceptions this border remains almost totally quiet for more than forty years.
+On the Golan Heights, Israel agrees to a limited withdrawal, and the United Nations places forces between the Syrian and Israeli armies.
+With few exceptions this border remains quiet for more than 40 years.

 Cairo and Jerusalem agree to additional Sinai withdrawals, demilitarized zones, limited force zones and, importantly, placement of US civilians in Sinai to monitor observance of agreement.